OwenTruong/Handout-Generator/README.md

 - A line template is a straight line with the color black.
 - The type for a line contains the following properties: x1, y1, x2, y2 coordinates.

+#### Textfield

+- A textfield template is a rectangular box where the inside of the box is writeable with a keyboard.
+- The type for a textfield contains the following properties: width, height, x and y coordinates.